MicrosoftDocs/quantum-docs/articles/pricing.md

 Multi-controlled two-qubit gates are billed as $6 * (N - 2)$ two-qubit gates, where $N$ is the number of qubits involved in the gate.
 For example, a NOT gate with three controls would be billed as $(6 * (4 - 2))$ or 12 two-qubit gates.
 One-qubit gates are billed as 0.225 of a two-qubit gate (rounded down).
 To learn more about IonQ, visit [IonQ provider page](xref:microsoft.quantum.providers.ionq).

 New Azure Quantum customers can benefit from a one-time USD500 free Azure Quantum credit toward the IonQ provider to use on IonQ's Aria QPU and their quantum simulator.
-Besides the Azure Quantum Credits plan, IonQ offers a **pay-as-you-go** plan with access to the quantum simulator and a **monthly subscription** plan.
+Besides the Azure Quantum Credits plan, IonQ offers a **pay-as-you-go** plan and a **monthly subscription** plan with access to the quantum simulator and the Aria 1 25-qubit quantum computer.

 ### [Azure Quantum Credits](#tab/tabid-AQcredits)